You’ve heard the terms credit report and credit score, but do you know the difference between the two?

 When Should I Check My Credit?

-You can obtain one free credit report from Transunion, Experian, and Equifax every twelve months.
+Consumers are entitled to receive one free credit report from Transunion, Experian, and Equifax every twelve months.